lunarashley777/DOOM-FX/README.md

 In Workbench:
 go to ``System -> System -> Shell``
 in AmigaShell:
-Change to the source code drive by typing ``rl:``
+Change to the HD by typing ``hd:``
-Setup paths: ``execute setuppaths`` (this only needs to be done once per session, if you restart WinUAE, you will have to run this again)
+Setup paths: ``execute setup`` (this only needs to be done once per session, if you restart WinUAE, you will have to run this again)
 Build the ROM: ``smake rl``

 In the REALITY/compbi directory, there should be a .sfc ROM file present if everything worked successfully.